Optimum food intake depends on how many calories you need.

 People aiming for a healthy body weight will need to check the calorie content of the food they eat so that they can compare how much they are burning against their consumption.

 How much food do I need per day?

-This section explains how much of each food type we should eat per day - such as fruit, vegetables, grains, milk, and meat (or dairy/meat alternatives).
+This section explains how much of each food type we should eat per day, such as fruit, vegetables, grains, milk, and meat, or alternatives to dairy or meat.

 This is a reference amount to help us determine how much of the four groups of foods we should consume each day.
 Look at the examples below:

 Half a regular-sized can of vegetables such as chickpeas constitutes one serving.

 - Fruit and vegetables: 1 piece of fruit, half a cup of fruit juice, half a cup of canned or frozen fruit or vegetables, 1 cup of leafy raw vegetables or salad

 - Grains: Half a bagel, 1 slice of bread, half a tortilla, half a pitta, half a cup of cooked couscous, rice or pasta, one ounce of cold cereal, three-quarters of a cup of hot cereal

 - Milk and alternatives: 1 cup milk, 1 cup of soy drink, three-quarters of a cup of yogurt, 1 and a half ounces of cheese

 - Meat and alternatives: 2 and a half ounces of cooked fish, lean meat, poultry or lean meat, 2 eggs, 2 tablespoons of peanut butter